tytydraco/yessleep/out/Last_Night_I_Unknowingly_Joined_The_Illuminati.md

 "Honey... what's wrong" she said putting her hand on my back.

-"Mom, I'm ruined.
+"Mom, I'm a wreck.
 My music, it's terrible...
 I'm never going to make it"

 "Listen..." she said looking at me with concern.

 "Everything will be fine.
 You'll figure something out.
 So what if music doesn't work out?
 I'll support you in whatever you do?" she said with a soft smile.

 "Mom, I have to do music.
 You don't understand.
 It's my life!"
-I was broken at the realization it would never really work out.
+I was broken at the realization.
 None of the small accolades mattered, a couple million views, a song on the radio, none of it would amount to the level of superstardom I had always dreamed of.

 "I..." my mom paused and stood up, her hand on her chin.
 She paced back and forth as if thinking deeply.
 Then she spoke.